 Participants lauded the Obama Cup initiative that is aimed towards bringing together the different players in society to address a key issue facing many youths today – unemployment.
 Towards this end, players were encouraged to interact both on and off the field, to exchange ideas and opportunities both within and outside the sports arena, including business ideas, career opportunities advice etc. Players and fans also expressed their satisfaction with the organisation of the tournament, congratulating the project team for a job well-done.

-While presenting the awards, Mr. Seno congratulated the tournament’s organizing team and pledged his support for future tournaments and similar initiatives.
+While presenting the awards, Mr Seno congratulated the tournament’s organizing team and pledged his support for future tournaments and similar initiatives.
 He encouraged participants to continue taking sports seriously for their personal as well as professional development.
-In line with the tournaments theme, the OTB Africa founder informed participants of opportunities available at the technology firm and encouraged students to work towards fulfilling their potential in both sports and academics.
+In line with the theme of the tournament, the OTB Africa founder informed participants of opportunities available at the technology firm and encouraged students to work towards fulfilling their potential in both sports and academics.
 He was keen in working with the students through an internship programme recently launched by OTB Africa, in order to prepare them for the highly dynamic technology industry.